Ashraf-Al-Aodat/Squpz/README.md

 Under devolopment.

-An android Game build useing java and Libgdx frame work with google cloud.
+An android Game build useing java and Libgdx framework with google cloud.